marcomusy/vedo/docs/documentation.md

 ```

 ## Running in a Jupyter Notebook
-To use in jupyter notebooks use the syntax `vedo.Plotter(backend='...')` the supported backend for visualization are:
+To use in jupyter notebooks use the syntax `vedo.settings.default_backend='' ` the supported backend for visualization are:

 - `2d`, the default a static image is generated.
 - `vtk`, in this case a normal graphics rendering window will pop up.